Aditya24Rathore/ATM-PROJECT/README.md

 ### Running the Program

-1. Clone the repository:
+1. Clone the Repository: Clone this repository to your local machine using git clone.

-2. Compile the program:
+2. Compile the Program: Navigate to the project directory and compile the program using a C compiler (e.g., GCC).

-3. Run the executable:
+Run the Program: Execute the compiled program.

-4. Follow the on-screen instructions to perform transactions.
+Follow On-Screen Instructions: Follow the on-screen instructions to use the ATM system.
+You'll be prompted to enter your PIN, choose a transaction type, and perform actions accordingly.

-## Usage
+Usage
+Upon running the program, you'll be prompted to generate an ATM PIN number.
+Note this PIN number.
+Enter this PIN number to access the ATM system.

-- Upon running the program, you will be presented with a menu with options to check balance, deposit, withdraw, or cancel the transaction.
+Choose from the available options to check balance, deposit, withdraw, or cancel the transaction.
-- Choose the desired option by entering the corresponding number and follow the prompts to complete the transaction.
-- You can continue performing transactions until you choose to cancel the transaction.
+Follow the on-screen instructions to complete your transactions.

-## Contributing
+Contributing
 Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request.
+If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

 ## License